waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v41806)
+## I. Core Protocols & Immediate Actions (v41859)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
-- CRITICAL: WKG Protocol (v18 - Entry Point Mandate): I will follow a strict three-step process using numeric map IDs only.
+- **CRITICAL: WKG Protocol (v19 - Entry Point Mandate):** I will follow a strict three-step process using numeric map IDs only.
 Step 1: Node Verification.
 Query the WKG to ensure both source and destination nodes exist.
 If a node is missing, add it.
 Step 2: Edge Verification.
 After confirming both nodes exist, query for an edge.
 Step 3: Edge Creation.
-Only if no edge exists will I create one, ensuring I include the destination_entry_point for all warp-type connections.
+Only if no edge exists will I create one, ensuring I include the `destination_entry_point` for all warp-type connections.
 This protocol prevents graph corruption.
 - **CRITICAL: Map Marker Protocol (v9):** Mark defeated trainers, used warps (entry and exit), and confirmed dead ends *immediately*. **DO NOT MARK MAP-EDGE TRANSITIONS.** These are handled exclusively by the World Knowledge Graph.
 - **CRITICAL: Agent & Tool Protocol (v3 - REVISED):** Agents are for **reasoning and high-level strategy**.
 Computational tasks (e.g., pathfinding, data parsing) MUST be handled by `run_code` or a custom tool defined with `define_tool`.